+This is the official name for when you renew your Phase II application for another round of funding—like what the Navy offers.
 Other federal agencies offer this opportunity, too—like the Department of Health & Human Services—for research and development proposals that need a particularly long amount of time and large amount of money to get from theory to prototype.

 One common cause for a Phase IIB renewal is the need for approval from a different government agency, like the FDA, to continue with research.
-If you think your product might need that extra time and financing, make sure to speak with your agency’s SBIR program representatives well in advance!
+If you think your product might need that extra time and financing, make sure to speak with your agency’s SBIR program representatives well in advance.

 2. Fast Track